-Our Goal: ELPASO VOZ is a group of parents with the goal of community organizing and using their leadership skills for the betterment of Boulder, Longmont, and Lafayette.
-This program focuses on leadership within the community and familial wellbeing.
+Our Goal: ELPASO VOZ is a community of parents with the goal of community organizing and using their leadership skills for the betterment of Boulder County.
+This program focuses on leadership within the community, parent advocacy, and familial wellbeing.

-An ELPASO Community Organizer visits and engages in listening to conversations with parents about their concerns in their communities.
+How it works: ELPASO Community Organizers visit and converse with parents about their concerns in their communities.

-Parent leaders attend parent meetings and leadership training, providing and receiving mutual support.
+Parent leaders attend virtual and small group meetings (following COVID-19 guidelines) and leadership training, providing and receiving mutual support.

 Parents select a topic of particular urgency centered around the social determinants of health and mobilize to create social change.

 VOZ's Current Projects

 Partnering with the Chef Ann Foundation to improve the nutritional value of school lunches which are eaten predominantly by Latinx students.